uzairrehan/uzairrehan/README.md

  **frontend developer** and **React enthusiast** currently exploring the world of **backend development** with Node.js.

 ### 🌟 Projects:
-- **[Blog Vibes](https://blogvibes.vercel.app/):** A blogging platform with features like viewing, commenting, liking, and admin controls for managing content.
+- **[Blog-Vibes](https://blogvibes.vercel.app/):** A blogging platform with features like viewing, commenting, liking, and admin controls for managing content.
-- **[Expense Tracky](https://expensetracky.vercel.app/):** An expense tracker app featuring Firebase Authentication, Firestore, and data visualization with Rechart.
+- **[Expense-Tracky](https://expensetracky.vercel.app/):** An expense tracker app featuring Firebase Authentication, Firestore, and data visualization with Rechart.

 ### 🚀 Current Learning:
 - **React Native** with **Expo** for mobile app development.